 Did you register your domain name via wordpress.org? can you do that?
 I was planning on going through Crazydomain and then going to wordpress.org.

-I need help :(posted 9 months ago
+I need help :(posted over 1 year ago

 Well come to think of it, I'm not sure if you want to be hosted on Wordpress.com, or have a self-hosted Wordpress blog.

 Being hosted on wordpress.com would be free, but your domain name would be '[name].wordpress.com'.
 The downsides is that you are very limited in your ability to tweak your blog layout.
 Most blog themes offered by wordpress.com do allow customization to a certain degree, but if you want to go into the html level, I think you're out of luck.
 Another con is the limited amount of space you have for your pictures, videos, and basically any content that you would wish to put up on your blog.
 I remember using a third party site to host my media when my blog was with wordpress.com.